Ali-7800/ECE-470-Final-Project/README.md

 - Defined a function to calculate the pose of the end effector from given joint angles using forward kinematics.

-- Robot detects a book on conveyor belt using ```simxGetFloatSignal``` and the robot arm does a 180º base rotation after.
+- Proximity sensor detects a book on conveyor belt and sends a signal using ```simxsetFloatSignal```

+- Signal is recieved in python using ```simxgetFloatSignal``` then the robot arm does a 180º base rotation.